Pope heads to South America to champion the poor and the planet

 Francis arrives in the Ecuadorian capital Quito after a 13-hour flight from Rome, where on Saturday night he went to the Basilica of St. Mary Major to pray for the success of trip.

-He left a bouquet of flowers in the colours of the flags of the three countries.
+He left a bouquet of flowers in the colors of the flags of the three countries.

 Francis visited Brazil for a youth festival in 2013 but that was to substitute for his predecessor Benedict after his sudden resignation.